siddhantsingh-1/siddhantsingh-1/README.md

 I'm Siddhant Singh!
-A Software Engineer and an Aspiring Quantitative Analyst from India
+An Aspiring Software Engineer from India

 ### Connect with me: